 - Always ask before taking someone’s photograph or photographing a holy site.

-- While traveling throughout Nepal, Tibet, Bhutan and India help sustain local business by favoring businesses that conserve cultural heritage and traditional values.
+- While traveling throughout Himalayan Kingdom, help sustain local business by favoring businesses that conserve cultural heritage and traditional values.
 For example, support local restaurants and other businesses catered toward the western tourist.
 When thinking of buying souvenirs for friends and family back home, consider buying crafts made locally.

 - When purchasing food goods during your stay, give preference to local produce rather than imported goods, to minimize your carbon footprint.

 - When considering traveling to Himalayan Kingdom, it is important to note that not all dietary needs can be met.
 People who practice a gluten-free or vegetarian diet may find it difficult to maintain a balanced diet.
-However, the Nepalese diet consists primarily of Dal Bhat, white rice and lentils and Tibetan Momos, Tsampa are very nutritious.
+However, the Nepalese diet consists primarily of Dal Bhat, white rice and lentils and Tibetan Momos, Tsampa etc can be prefered for nutricious diet.

 - Do not buy goods made from endangered species or ancient artifacts as it will only encourage sellers to continue this line of work.